UM-Driverless/Deteccion_conos/README.md

 - Startup script (Setup all the programs on startup)
     - Add in Startup Applications: "python3 startup_script.py"
 - (CAN: https://medium.com/@ramin.nabati/enabling-can-on-nvidia-jetson-xavier-developer-kit-aaaa3c4d99c9)
+- To make bluetooth work:
+    1. Navigate to the following file:
+    $ sudo vim /lib/systemd/system/bluetooth.service.d/nv-bluetooth-service.conf
+    2. Search for below line:
+    ExecStart=/usr/lib/bluetooth/bluetoothd -d --noplugin=audio,a2dp,avrcp
+    3. Remove all options for no plugin.
+It should look like below:
+    ExecStart=/usr/lib/bluetooth/bluetoothd -d
+    4. Then update with below command:
+    $ sudo apt-get update
+    5. Install pulse audio using below command:
+    $ sudo apt-get install pulseaudio-module-bluetooth
+    6. Reboot device as per below command:
+    $ sudo reboot
+    7. Pair and use your Bluetooth audio devices.

+- To use:
+    - First plug power, then the HDMI port, because otherwise it doesn't turn on
+    - Don't use the upper left USB-A port for high speed (ZED camera).
+It's 2.0 while the others are 3.1

 # Cliente para realizar la detección de conos en el simulador